Psalm 104 Continued

 Genesis 1:14 “And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years:”

 The Hebrew’s calendar changes months with the new moon.
-The seasons mentioned above could also mean, mark the time of the feasts of the Lord as well.
+The seasons mentioned above could also mark the time of the feasts of the Lord as well.
 In one particular dream, the sun symbolized the father of Joseph, and the moon symbolized the mother.
-The moon is a reflection of the sun.
-The sun is the brightest and the moon reflects off the sun.
+The moon is a reflector of the sun.
+The sun is the brighter, and the moon reflects the sunlight.
 This is true with husband and wife spiritually.
 The wife and husband are one in the flesh.
 The wife is a reflection of her husband in a sense.

 Psalm 104:20 “Thou makest darkness, and it is night: wherein all the beasts of the forest do creep [forth].”